harshrana81/Interactive-Resume/README.md

 # This is my Interactive resume

-simple , Responisive  resume site bulid using HTML, CSS, Javascript.
+Responisive  resume site bulid using HTML, CSS, Javascript.

 included Files